backdrop-contrib/mastotoot/README.md

 It deletes the remote toot, whenever a node is deleted or unpublished.

-It will not update remote toots.
+It will not update remote toots, but you can edit them any time on Mastodon.

-**Note**: This module is in an early stage of development, bigger changes are likely.
+**Note**: This module is in an early stage of development, but testing is appreciated.

+## Requirements

+- You need an account on a Mastodon instance, obviously.
+- Your Backdrop install has to be able to do HTTP requests.

 ## Installation